thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ## Triggering click events

-In most cases, the things we want to test haven't appear on the screen yet.
-We will need to interact with the DOM and trigger the actual interaction to get results we want to show.
+In most cases, the things we want to test haven't appeared on the screen yet.
+We will have to interact with the DOM and trigger the actual interaction to get results we want to show.

-Say we have a counter
+Say we have a counter.

 ```javascript
 class App extends React.Component {